 A taxonomy is a structure for classifying items into distinct groups, making them easier to identify and study.
 An issue taxonomy is a structured and systematic approach for labeling and categorizing all customer issues.

-A well defined customer issue taxonomy is critical to support the launch and continued optimisation of your customer care operations.
+A well defined customer issue taxonomy is critical to support the launch and continued optimization of your customer care operations.
 It provides a reliable, easy to navigate and detailed set of data.
 This enables many further activities, analyses and tasks.

 Issue taxonomy and workflow processes complement one another, helping agents perform three key tasks: